Woman who shoved friend off bridge gets jail, work crew

 VANCOUVER, Wash. — A woman who pleaded guilty to pushing her 16-year-old friend from a bridge at a popular swimming area near Vancouver has been sentenced to two days in jail and 38 days on a county work crew.

-The Columbian reports Clark County District Court Judge Darvin Zimmerman sentenced 19-year-old Tay’lor Smith Wednesday.
+Clark County District Court Judge Darvin Zimmerman sentenced 19-year-old Tay’lor Smith on Wednesday, saying she should do some jail time in light of Jordan Holgerson’s serious injuries.

-Prosecutors had recommended a sentence with no jail time.
-Smith pleaded guilty earlier this month to misdemeanor reckless endangerment.
+Smith pleaded guilty earlier this month to misdemeanor reckless endangerment as part of a plea agreement.

 Information from: The Columbian, http://www.columbian.com